tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-overlay-mapping-vnc.rst

 Architecture and Data Collection
 ================================

-Accumulation of the data to map an overlay flow to its underlay path is performed in several steps across Contrail modules.
+Accumulation of the data to map an overlay flow to its underlay path is performed in several steps across Tungsten Fabric modules.

 The following outlines the essential steps:

 #.
 The SNMP collector module polls physical routers.

-   The SNMP collector module receives the authorizations and configurations of the physical routers from the Contrail config module, and polls all of the physical routers, using SNMP protocol.
-The collector uploads the data to the Contrail analytics collectors.
+   The SNMP collector module receives the authorizations and configurations of the physical routers from the Tungsten Fabric config module, and polls all of the physical routers, using SNMP protocol.
+The collector uploads the data to the Tungsten Fabric analytics collectors.
 The SNMP information is stored in the pRouter UVEs (physical router user visible entities).